 Looking to Start a Surveying Project?

-Give us a call at (907) 243-8985 or fill in your information and we will reach out to you as soon as possible.
+Give us a call at (907) 243-8985 or submit a request and we will reach out to you as soon as possible.

 As-Builts and Mortgage Surveys

 These surveys are typically used for buying/selling a home or planning for a new addition.
 As-Built surveys locate improvements on a site relative to the property lines.
 Features shown on these include buildings, sheds, driveways, and other visible, above ground improvements.
 As-builts also show easements recorded on the

 Lot Stake/Boundary Survey